Jason-Navi/DateSorter/README.md

 Also prints out any invalid dates entered as a Date212 Exception as well as any combination of chars and number.
 Prints dates out in mm/dd/yyyy order.

-This project was created to sort dates by using both a linked list sorting and a treeMap to sort.
+This project was created to sort dates by using both a Linked-List created from scratch and a TreeMap to sort.

 You can type any series of dates in the textfile in yyyy/mm/dd order and it will run properly.